GabeScott/standard-works-vault/General Conference/1998 April - Christ Can Change Human Behavior.md

 The elder came to me and was very upset, and we talked about the several responses he could have given.
 It wasn’t until about two weeks later, however, that I read a statement by President Benson that explained what would have been the perfect response.
 President Benson said:

-“Some may ask why we as a people and church quietly and consistently seek to change individuals while there are such large problems about us. ...
-But decaying cities are simply a delayed reflection of decaying individuals. ...
-The commandments of God give emphasis to improvement of the individual as the only real way to bring about the real improvement of society” (A Plea for America [1975], 18).
+“Some may ask why we as a people and church quietly and consistently seek to change individuals while there are such large problems about us. … But decaying cities are simply a delayed reflection of decaying individuals. … The commandments of God give emphasis to improvement of the individual as the only real way to bring about the real improvement \[of\] society” (*A Plea for America* \[1975\], 18).

 “The Lord works from the inside out.
 The world works from the outside in.
 The world would take people out of the slums.
-Christ takes the slums out of the people, and then they take themselves out of the slums. ...
-Christ changes men, who then change their environment.
-The world would shape human behavior, but Christ can change human nature” (“Born of God,” Ensign, Nov.
+Christ takes the slums out of the people, and then they take themselves out of the slums. … Christ changes men, who then change their environment.
+The world would shape human behavior, but Christ can change human nature” (“Born of God,” *Ensign,* Nov.
 1985, 6).

 President Kimball once called missionary work the lifeblood of the Church, and indeed it is.
 It’s not only because new converts give the Church vitality and strength, but the missionaries themselves gain a new measure of vitality and strength as they participate in the converts’ commitment to Christ.
-This vitality and strength is a mighty force, an instrument in God’s hands to cause the gospel to roll forth and fill the whole earth as Daniel saw in his dream (see D&C 65:2).
+This vitality and strength is a mighty force, an instrument in God’s hands to cause the gospel to roll forth and fill the whole earth as Daniel saw in his dream (see [[D&C 65.2|D&C 65:2]]).

-While we have our free agency, missionary work, in its various forms, is not an optional program.
+While we have our free agency, missionary work in its various forms is not an optional program.
 We talk about the blessings of missionary work, but in reality we should do missionary work because it’s our duty.
 The scriptures and every prophet since Joseph Smith have reminded us it’s our duty to go unto all nations to warn our neighbors.

 Wilford Woodruff put it clearly when he said: “There never was a set of men since God made the world under a stronger responsibility to warn this generation, to lift up our voices long and loud, day and night as far as we have the opportunity and declare the words of God unto this generation.
 We are required to do this.
-This is our calling.
-[This] is our duty.
-[This] is our business” (Deseret News Semi-Weekly, 6 July 1880, 1).
+This is our calling. \[This\] is our duty. \[This\] is our business” (*Deseret News: Semi-Weekly,* 6 July 1880, 1).

 I pray we’ll make missionary work our business and not let other less important business get in the way.
 We receive blessings from keeping all of God’s commandments.
 There are, however, few blessings like missionary blessings!
 How sweet is the work.
 In the name of Jesus Christ, amen.